Claude Platform Docs

 Disabling specific tools

-To disable a tool, set enabled: false in its config entry:
+To disable a tool, set enabled: false in its config entry in the toolset object of your agent's tools array:

 {